acdirican/invetory-master-jpa-hibernate/README.md

 # Inventory Master using JPA and Hibernate

 This is a simple inventory managment software based on Hibernate (JPA), papared by Maven.
 Its uses MySQL.
-Please look at my invetory-master-JDBC repository for its JDBC version.
+You look at my invetory-master-JDBC repository for its JDBC version.

 The project allows you to keep track of a product inventory with supplier information.
 Therefore, it includes two entities: Product and Supplier.
 There is an one-to-many relationship between them.